February 2021 – January 2024

 While several global governance frameworks are emerging (e.g. the AI & Global Governance platform), Africa is largely left out of the debate or participates from a position of relative weakness.
 However, systems in Africa are unlikely to respond as expected to governance regimes developed for countries with more developed economies, human and infrastructural endowments, and democratic systems.

-Our research agenda will focus on three main areas:
+Our research agenda will focus on four main areas: